Khel Now logo

 The Marina Machans have bolstered their squad by adding Imran Khan, who had been an absolute menace from the flanks for Jamshedpur FC last season.

-They have also acquired the likes of ISL experienced Alberto Noguera, who has played for major ISL clubs like Bengaluru FC, FC Goa & Mumbai City FC, ahead of the upcoming ISL season.
+They have also acquired the likes of ISL-experienced Alberto Noguera, who has played for major ISL clubs like Bengaluru FC, FC Goa & Mumbai City FC, ahead of the upcoming ISL season.
 Along with that, they have also added more experience to their midfield with the signing of former Northeast United player, Mohammed Ali Bemammer.

-Chennaiyin FC have also signed 2 more foreigners, 1 in the attacking area and the other in defensive area.
+Chennaiyin FC have also signed 2 more foreigners, 1 in the attacking area and the other in the defensive area.
 Chennaiyin completed the signing of 26-year-old Spanish attacker Inigo Martin and have also added left footed Brazilian centre-back Eduardo Kau who is known for his aerial strength and calm build up play from the back.

 Northeast United FC